 Our inability to properly account for them did nothing to dissolve their foundational relevance to everything that has come since – that some 50% of every house and coin is in fact owed, and long overdue, not to the banks, but to our mothers.

 How much is Homemaking worth?
-Is it 26% or 101% the size of GDP?
+Is it 50%, 26% or 101% the size of GDP?
 Is it rightly an average – mean or median – of all acceptable methods?
 An unbiased observer must admit that these answers all have merit, if not equally so.
-26% may be the reasonable answer in terms of today’s dollars, if our goal is to support homemakers via UBI without delay, while minimizing inflation, in a market that is bound still like an addict to the debt-based consumption models of the prior century.
+26% may be the reasonable answer in terms of today’s dollars, if our goal is to support homemakers via UBI without delay, while minimizing inflation, in a market that is bound still like an addict to the scarcity models of the previous century.

-We have then to solve for an adjusted GDP in this context, to start planning for inflationary and ecological contingencies.
-Estimating the invisible sector at an even size with GDP is going to appear more reasonable than may be initially thought – putting our domestic and trade economies in line with the 50% gendered split – as we bear down on next steps, without the rose-tinted lenses of imperialism, manifest destiny and profit clouding our view of what is “product” and what is “cost.”
+Estimating the invisible sector at an even size with GDP is going to appear more reasonable than initially thought – putting our domestic and trade economies in line with the 50% gendered split – as we bear down on next steps without the rose-tinted lenses of imperialism, manifest destiny and profit clouding our view of what is “product” and what is “cost.”
 As we broaden our view to illuminate the 2 remaining Mammoths, even the differences between these percentages may start to appear trivial, given the size of what we are unearthing.
-This is a mass of wealth conservatively doubling the size of GDP.
+This is a mass of product doubling or tripling the entire size of GDP.

 It is not magic dust at all, but more like a comet that exploded 12,800 years ago, showering the world in diamonds.
 Science, history and multiplication are all a little bit stranger than we may sometimes imagine – in our bubbles of retail, finance, hunger and rent – but they will carry us into the future nonetheless, like the Nile to the sea.

-Next, we’ll take a few pages to estimate the sum adjusted GDP (aGDP).
-This analysis should not be taken as an endorsement of GDP methodology in anything but the narrow sense.
+Next, we’ll take a few pages to estimate the sum of adjusted GDP (aGDP).
+This analysis should not be taken as an endorsement of GDP methodology in anything but a narrow sense.
 Neither is it a complete accounting by Organomic terms.
 That would be much longer than this introductory space will allow.
-Not only more sectors, but in fact more modifiers, must be positioned to model the economy in anything nearing full resolution.
-For the moment, however, it serves our point to flesh out the immediate and broad impact of some Organomic ideas within the standard framework.
+Not only more sectors, but in fact more modifiers, must be positioned to model the economy in anything nearing useful resolution, and the result will never be reducible to a single number.
+For the moment, however, it serves our point to flesh out the immediate and broad impact of some Organomic ideas within a more standard framework.